TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Under the hood, an interface value is a header that contains a type pointer and a data pointer.
 The type pointer points to a concrete type, and the data pointer points to a value of that concrete type.

-Calling a method on an interface value effectively executes the same-named method of its concrete type value.
+Calling a method on an interface value effectively executes the same-named method of its concrete type value through the below steps.

+-   Look up the type pointer.
+-   Look up its method table (itable).
+-   Call the function which cannot be inlined by the compiler due to the indirection.

 If the interface value's data pointer is nil, calling the method will result in a nil pointer dereference runtime error.
 Therefore, it's a good practice to write code to gracefully handle nil receiver method call.

+When the method is called many times, the indirection may cause considerable latency overhead.
+Thus, it may be better to use the concrete type instead of the interface in such case.

 ```go
 type I interface {